 - Wireframes for desktop and mobile

-- Interactive prototypes (e.g. Figma) for usability testing
+- Interactive prototypes (e.g., Figma) for usability testing

 Step 4 – Development & Technical Implementation

-- Choose CMS, frameworks or static generators
+- Choose a CMS, framework, or static generator

-- Performance & security: HTTPS, WebP, caching, CDN, 301 redirects
+- Performance & Security: HTTPS, WebP, caching, CDN, 301 redirects

 - Implement tracking & data protection